sbabic/swupdate/doc/source/handlers.rst

 after generating the corresponding header of the running artifact to be updated.
 The handler uses just a couple of attributes from the main setup, and gets more information from the properties.
-The attributes are then passed to a secondary handler that will install the artefact after the delta handler has assembled it.
+The attributes are then passed to a secondary handler that will install the artifact after the delta handler has assembled it.
 The handler requires ZST because this is the compression format for Zchunk.

 The SWU must just contain the ZCK's header, while the ZCK file is put as it is on the server.
-The utilities in Zchunk project are used to build the zck file.
+The utilities in Zchunk project are used to build the ZCK file.

 ::